bpineda/foundation-angular-example/README.md

 # Foundation-Angular Example

-Foundation now comes with a version to be used for apps.
-This example just takes the library and plays around with the Foundation components and the Angular functionality it has.
+[Foundation](http://foundation.zurb.com/) now comes with a version to be used for [apps](http://foundation.zurb.com/apps.html).
+This example just takes the library and plays around with the Foundation [components](http://foundation.zurb.com/apps/docs/) and the Angular functionality it has.

-You need to have npm installed your computer so the files can be served through a node web server.
-You will also need gulp and bower installed.
+You need to have [npm](https://www.npmjs.com/) installed your computer so the files can be served through a node web server.
+You will also need [gulp](http://gulpjs.com/) and [bower](http://bower.io/) installed.

 To start the app, you need to switch to the ExampleApp directory.
 From there run

     npm start

-If you're using Mac, It will automatically open the browser to the correct address and port.
+If you're using Mac (I still have to test all this on Windows), it will automatically open the browser to the correct address and port [http://localhost:8079/](http://localhost:8079/).

 This example shows you how to divide your logic and services within files for each feature, i.e. a directory controllers for all of your controllers and a directory services for your controllers.